 Broadband diffusion is providing the basis on which a promising internet society is emerging, with much potential for future commercial, government and social services.
 This report offers a concise overview of Russia’s rapidly developing broadband market, providing an overview of major players, technology platforms, statistics and broadband subscriber forecasts for 2010-2013 and 2020.

-MTS migrates DSL subscribers in Moscow to GPON; MTS and VimpelCom invest RUB2 billion on 4,500km fibre infrastructure; MegaFon collaborates with utility EuroSibEnergo, using power lines for fibre-optic network in Siberia; regulator announces regional WiMAX licensees; government approves RUB3.1 billion investment for satellite broadband in remote areas; mobile internet subscriber base reaches 63.5 million; STV and Tricolor TV withdraw from broadband market; regulator’s 2011 market data; telcos’ financial and operating data to Q1 2012; market developments into 2012.
+MTS migrates DSL subscribers in Moscow to GPON; MTS and VimpelCom invest RUB2 billion on 4,500km fibre infrastructure; MegaFon collaborates with utility EuroSibEnergo, using power lines for fibre-optic network in Siberia; Moscow Metro tenders for WiFi contract across its network; Aeroflot extends in-flight WiFi service; regulator announces regional WiMAX licensees; government approves RUB3.1 billion investment for satellite broadband in remote areas; mobile internet subscriber base reaches 63.5 million; STV and Tricolor TV withdraw from broadband market; regulator’s market data to September 2012; telcos’ financial and operating data to Q1 2013; market developments to May 2013.

 Companies covered in this report include: